Travel report: The Five Rivers Cycle Route

 Ludwig-Danube-Main Canal

-At Beilgries we now followed the Altmühl, which we had been looking forward to.
-Unfortunately, the bike path was closed, and we had to take country roads and detours.
-Only from Mühlbach we could follow the Altmühl again on the riverside path.
+At Beilgries, we now followed the Altmühl, which we had been looking forward to.
+Unfortunately, the cycle path was closed and we had to take country roads and detours.
+Only from Mühlbach were we able to follow the banks of the Altmühl again.
 But then heavy rain set in, accompanied by thunder and lightning.
-Our rain gear protected us only at the beginning.
-Because we were riding on freshly graveled path, the wheels and we showed a kind of guinea fowl effect.
+Our rain gear only protected us at the beginning.
+Because we were riding on a freshly graveled path, the bikes and we showed a kind of guinea fowl effect.
 The Gasthof zur Post was by far the most modest accommodation on the trip.
-The elaborate core renovation, as stated in the description, might have been noticed by a building expert.
-We could not notice it.
-As if it was so intended by the travel planners, this third inn also had a day of rest, but that did not bother us here.
-Of the two inns that were open, the "Swan" proved to be excellent.
+The extensive core renovation, as stated in the description, might have been noticed by a building expert.
+We couldn't notice it.
+As if the travel planners had wanted it that way, this third inn was also closed, but that didn't bother us here.
+Of the two open restaurants, the "Schwan" proved to be excellent.
 We were curious about the pizza with figs and Greek cheese, which turned out to be a good choice.

 Show more Show less